Puddingstomp/Puddingstomp.github.io/_posts/2017-09-21-testing-out-jekyll.md

 ---
 layout: post
-title: "First blog post"
+title: "First Blog Post"
 ---

-# First Blog Post!

-## Testing out Jekyll
+# Testing out Jekyll!

 This post is just to test the implementation of Jekyll and to see how blog posts work within GitHub Pages.
 This is